vsrinivas/fuchsia/docs/syscalls/handle_wait_many.md

 ## BUGS

-Currently the smallest *timeout* is 1 millisecond.
-Intervals smaller than that are equivalent to 1ms.
+Currently *timeout* is rounded down to the nearest millisecond interval.

+*pending* more properly should be called *observed*.